 The damaged nerves can cause a person to experience BFS.

 Charcot-Marie-Tooth disease (CMT) causes damage to the peripheral nerves.

 Symptoms usually begin in the feet and lower legs.
 Symptoms include BFS, weakness in the foot and lower leg muscles, foot deformities, and difficulty lifting the foot while walking.

-CMT is one of the most common inherited neurological disorders in the United States.
+CMT is one of the

 Complex regional pain syndrome (CRPS)

 Symptoms of CRPS include BFS, stiff joints, wasting away or excess bone growth, changes in skin texture, and swelling of the affected limb.